aimaaan/casestudy01/readme.md

    - The page includes one or more script files from a third-party domain.

 #### Prevent:
+- Timestamp Disclosure:
+   - Manually confirm that the timestamp data is not sensitive, and that the data cannot be aggregated to disclose exploitable patterns.
 - Old Asp.Net:
    - Ensure the engaged framework is still supported by Microsoft.
 - Cross-Domain: